futomi/node-gotapi/README.md

 Property       |Type    | Description :--------------|:-------|:-----------
 `result`       | Number | The code number representing the result.
 The value is sure to be 0.
+`statusCode`   | Number | The HTTP status code.
+Though this value should be `200` basically, it might another status code such as `201`, `202`, and so on.
+It depends on the Plug-In module.
 `serviceId`    | String | This value represents the service ID of the Plug-In.
 `profile`      | String | This value represents the profile name of the service.
 `attribute`    | String | This value represents the attribute name of the profile.
-`data`         | (any)  | The response data generated by the Plug-In.
-The type of the value depends on the Plug-In.
 `product`      | String | The name of the implementation of the GotAPI Server (i.e., the `node-gotapi`).
 The `node-gotapi` assigns "`node-gotapi`" to this property.
 `version`      | String | The version of the implementation of the GotAPI Server (i.e., the `node-gotapi`).
+(any)          | (any)  | The response data generated by the Plug-In.
+The property name and the type of the value depends on the Plug-In.

 ### <a name="Error-object">`Error` object</a>